John Connell (actor)

 John P. Connell (October 28, 1923 – September 10, 2015) was an American stage, television, film and voice actor.
-Born in Philadelphia, Connell served aboard a B-24 Liberator in World War II, for which he received a Purple Heart.
-He attended the University of Missouri School of Journalism upon his discharge from the Army, and graduated in 1950.
+Born in Philadelphia, Connell served aboard a B-24 Liberator during World War II, for which he received a Purple Heart.
+He attended the University of Missouri School of Journalism upon his discharge from the Army Air Force and graduated in 1950.

 Connell made his stage debut with the Henry Denker play Time Limit! and later acted in Uncle Willie.

-Television appearances included multiple anthology series, such as Studio One in Hollywood, Kraft Television Theatre, Goodyear Playhouse, and The Alcoa Hour, though he was best known for his role as Dr. David Malone in Young Doctor Malone.
-Connell also wrote for The Secret Storm.
+Television appearances included multiple anthology series, such as Studio One in Hollywood, Kraft Television Theatre, Goodyear Playhouse, and The Alcoa Hour, though he was best known for his role as Dr. David Malone in the soap operaYoung Doctor Malone.
+He also had a brief role as Lt.
+Dan Riley in the gothic soap opera Dark Shadows in 1967 and Connell also wrote storylines for the soap opera The Secret Storm.

 He had small roles in such films as Fail Safe (1964), Three Days of the Condor (1975), and Family Business (1989).
 He began doing voiceovers for advertisements in the 1960s, and represented Maxwell House, American Airlines, Xerox, and Procter & Gamble, among others.